Self funded vs traditional: deal size & keeping current job

 Reply by a searcher

-from Harvard University in Austin, TX, USA
+from Harvard University in Bellevue, WA, USA

 Larger deals in a self-funded search are possible but challenging.
 Brokers for businesses with EBITDA over $3M often expect formal capital sources, and competition from LMM PE can make things tougher.
 You need to be able to clearly explain a complete financing plan and demonstrate that you have the access to capital and/or investors that will enable you to complete the transaction.